flutter/website/src/docs/resources/faq.md

 ### Can I use Flutter to build desktop apps?

-Yes, desktop support is in beta for Windows, macOS, and Linux.
+Yes, desktop support is in beta for Windows, macOS, and Linux, but a snapshot of the beta is available on the stable channel.)
 The current progress is documented on the [Desktop][desktop] page.

 ### Can I use Flutter inside of my existing native app?